pixelpix13/Plix/README.md

-It is a completely severless web application which is a small clone of netflix.
+This application is a completely severless web application which is a small clone of netflix.